There are four steps under this assessment process:

 Locate and select an RTO to conduct your skills assessment through the RTO Finder.

-You must submit decision ready* documentary evidence of your skills, employment experience and Australian qualification or current, identified Australian occupational licence to a TRA-approved RTO for assessment.
-The RTO you choose will advise what documentation is required.
+You must submit documentary evidence to a TRA-approved RTO for assessment.
+The documentary evidence must be decision ready* and include of your identity, skills and experience.
+The RTO you choose will tell you what documentation is required.

-You must demonstrate at least three years full-time paid employment in a directly related trade, including 12 months full-time paid employment in your nominated occupation in the three years before you lodge your application.
-For applicants applying with a current, identified Australian occupational licence, the 12 months full-time paid employment must be in Australia.
+You must show at least three years full-time paid employment in a directly related trade.
+You must also show 12 months full-time paid employment in your nominated occupation. this employment must be completed in the three years before lodging your application.

 Evidence of employment undertaken on a part-time basis can also be considered and counted toward the employment requirement on a pro rata basis.

 If your evidence demonstrates that you have the necessary skills and experience relevant to your nominated occupation, you will be invited to participate in a technical assessment.

 - all documents requested by the RTO are provided when an application is lodged